-Fleas love warm temperatures, making summertime high season for flea control.
+Fleas love warm temperatures, making summertime the peak season for flea extermination services.
 If you’ve noticed the family dog scratching more than usual lately, it could be the first sign of a flea infestation.
 Fleas can easily hide in the fur of pets, lay eggs inside your home and pass on the dangerous diseases they carry.

 - Click Here To Download The Flea Pest Prevention Information Sheet